COLLISION REPAIR TECHNOLOGY CERTIFICATE PROGRAM IN JAMAICA, NEW YORK

 The certificate program in Collision Repair Technology provides students with an opportunity to acquire professional skills and industry certification in all areas of collision technology.
-The program is comprised of a hands-on curriculum consisting of 48 credits of collision and transportation related courses over a span of four semesters.
+The 48-credit hands on program is comprised of 16 collision and automotive courses that prepare students for employment in the collision industry.

 - Excellent faculty to student ratio

-- NYADI has join forces with industry leaders and is currently offering stackable certification from Mercedes Benz, Isuzu Trucks, FORD, Fiat Chrysler, Get Ahead, NC3, ALL Data
+- NYADI has joined forces with industry leaders and is currently offering factory certifications from Mopar, Ford, Toyota, NC3 and ALL Data

 AT100 – Performance Fundamentals